markkolich/kolich-httpclient4-closure/README.md

 ## Asynchronous (Non-blocking)

 Asynchronous, or non-blocking, HTTP requests do not block the thread of execution.
 When making asynchronous requests, the requesting thread does not pause and wait for the HTTP transaction to complete.
-As such, this library returns a `java.util.concurrent.Future` that encapsulates an `HttpResponseEither<F,S>`.
+As such, this library returns a `java.util.concurrent.Future` that encapsulates an `Either<F,S>`.
 The returned `Future` represents the future result of an asynchronous unit of work &mdash; it's used to track an asynchronous request and can be "passed around" and checked for completion elsewhere in the application.
-When the transaction has finished, the `Future` will contain a usable `HttpResponseEither<F,S>` which represents the result of that transaction.
+When the transaction has finished, the `Future` will contain a usable `Either<F,S>` which represents the result of that transaction.
 The actual underlying request is executed separately on another thread (as managed internally by the `HttpAsyncClient`) such that the requesting thread does not block, and therefore does not wait for the transaction to finish.
 In short, the requesting thread "fires-and-forgets" the asynchronous HTTP request and is then free to do additional work.

 ### Important Note on Using HttpAsyncClient